open-telemetry/sig-end-user/README.md

 There are two primary goals of the End-User SIG:
 * Foster a sense of vendor-agnostic community for OpenTelemetry end-users to promote learning and adoption.
 We currently accomplish this through: [CNCF Slack channel](https://cloud-native.slack.com/archives/C01RT3MSWGZ), [panels](https://youtube.com/@otel-official) and blog posts.
 * Facilitate the collection and communication of end-user feedback to OpenTelemetry project special interest groups to influence SIG priorities.
-We currently accomplish this through: creation and maintenance of end-user research assets such as OpenTelemetry Community surveys & Organization and facilitation of structured end-user interview sessions.
+We currently accomplish this through: creation and maintenance of end-user research assets such as OpenTelemetry Community surveys & organization and facilitation of structured end-user interview sessions.

 Our group discourages promotion of vendor-specific solutions and desires to keep the focus on OpenTelemetry core technologies, adoption and usage.

 ## Get Involved

 There are many ways to get involved in our work!
 We (End-User SIG) meet every two weeks on Thursdays at 10:00 PT/13:00 ET/19:00 CET.
-Check out the [OpenTelemetry community calendar](https://calendar.google.com/calendar/embed?src=google.com_b79e3e90j7bbsa2n2p5an5lf60%40group.calendar.google.com) for the Zoom link and any updates to this schedule.
+Check out the [OpenTelemetry Community calendar](https://calendar.google.com/calendar/embed?src=google.com_b79e3e90j7bbsa2n2p5an5lf60%40group.calendar.google.com) for the Zoom link and any updates to this schedule.

 Meeting notes are available as a [public Google doc](https://docs.google.com/document/d/1e-UNZA3Tuno9b53RQbe--whUcO0VIXF3P81oXsrBK6g).
 If you have trouble accessing the doc, please get in touch on [Slack](https://cloud-native.slack.com/archives/C01RT3MSWGZ).